daraghbyrne/diotlabs-v1/1-a-simple-internet-appliance/iot-led.md

 Now we need to make some decisions.
 For this we use an <code>if...else if...else</code> statement.
 This uses ‘conditional logic’ to make a series of logical choices based on the information provided.

-You see that the if part has some information inside the brackets.
+You see that the if part has some information inside the parentheses i.e. <code>(...)</code>.
 This is called the condition.
 This basically checks if the condition comes out to be true or false.
 If the condition is true, everything inside its curly braces is executed, otherwise it skips to the next point.

 In other words it makes evaluations based on logic.
 In this case we are testing equality: if the string passed is the same as the string on the other side of the == signs.The  ‘==’ denotes an equality test.